rimaout/Obsidian-Vault/3. MOCS/Tech MOC/archive/Quartz Setup.md

 ---

 This website is built using [Quartz](https://quartz.jzhao.xyz/), a tool that transforms your Markdown notes into a static website.
 On this page, I've outlined every step I took to make the site look and behave as you see it.

-Most of the setup follows the official [Quartz documentation](https://quartz.jzhao.xyz/#-get-started), but I've also done some modification mainly on the colours and page layouts.
+Most of the setup follows the official [Quartz documentation](https://quartz.jzhao.xyz/#-get-started), but I've also done some modification mainly on the colors and page layouts.
 One thing I did differently was use [[Git Submodules]] to store my content.
 This means that my website's content ([my obsidian vault](https://github.com/rimaout/Obsidian-Vault)) is kept in a separate repository.

 ## Steps